Ziggeo/ziggeo-video-for-gravity-forms/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-This plugin is providing an easy and simple way for you to add Ziggeo to your Gravity Forms forms through a special video field.
+This plugin is providing an easy and simple way for you to add Ziggeo to your Gravity Forms forms through special Ziggeo fields.

 = Who is this for? =